BlueJCash/CS_5850_EQ_Project/README.md

 usgs
 statsmodels

-If need at the top of the code there is a commented section that will auto install the dependencies if on Linux.
+If needed, at the top of the code there is a commented section that will auto install the dependencies, if on Linux.

 ## Setup Instructions